Our round-up of the best cooling technology to keep your bed at the optimum temperature for a great night’s sleep.

 2) BedJet V3

-After the amazing success of BedJet since its launch in 2014, in August 8th, 2018, the company announced that customers can pre-order the latest version of their award winning technology, the BedJet V3.
+After the amazing success of BedJet since its launch in 2014, the company announced the latest version of their award winning technology, the BedJet V3.

-Currently raising funds on Kickstarter until October 4th, BedJet V3 has been completely redesigned and upgraded with new features.
-The main improvement include:
+BedJet V3 has been completely redesigned and upgraded with new features.
+The main improvements include:

 Amazon Alexa and Smart Home connectivity – control your sleep comfort by voice and integrate with all sorts of cool platforms enabled by the new wifi chip in BedJet 3.